-Writes and maintains batch and on-line computer programs for mainframes, servers, and personal computers.
+Writes and maintains batch and on-line computer programs for servers and personal computers.

-Prepares block diagrams, flowcharts, and related documentation describing operations to be performed by computer systems.
+Prepares process design diagrams, flowcharts, and related documentation describing operations to be performed by computer systems.

 Compiles and develops test data and conducts program tests to verify processing accuracy and completeness and corrects errors in programming logic.

 Maintains and revises existing programs.

 Corrects or revises assigned programs as system changes or production problems occur.

 Communicates with users as necessary to respond to requests for assistance or to explain proper use of programs of moderate complexity.

 Analyzes technical programming and system/design problems of a less complex nature and recommends a solution.

 Uses database management software to create, store, access, sort, change, retrieve, and format data.